JuliaParallel/MPIBenchmarks.jl/README.md

 	bytes which is a power of 2.
 Default is `UInt8`
 * keyword arguments:
   * `verbose::Bool`: whether to print to `stdout` some information.
 Default is `true`.
+  * `max_size::Int`: maximum size of the data to transmit, in bytes.
+It must be a power of 2 and larger than the size of the datatype `T`.
   * `filename::Union{String,Nothing}`: name of the output CSV file where to save the results of the benchmark.
 If `nothing`, the file is not written.
 Default is a string with the name of the given benchmark (e.g., `"julia_imb_pingpong.csv"` for `IMBPingPong`).